-The Canon EOS 1300D (called Canon T6 in some regions) and the Pentax KP are two digital cameras that were announced, respectively, in March 2016 and January 2017.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Pentax KP are two digital cameras that were officially introduced, respectively, in March 2016 and January 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Pentax provides 24.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Pentax provides 24.1 MP.

-An illustration of the physical size and weight of the Canon 1300D and the Pentax KP is provided in the side-by-side display below.
+The physical size and weight of the Canon 1300D and the Pentax KP are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax KP is somewhat larger (2 percent) than the Canon 1300D.
 Moreover, the KP is substantially heavier (45 percent) than the 1300D.
 It is noteworthy in this context that the KP is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.